Chemistry for the people

-“The common theme in my research is making diagnostics accessible for people in order to improve their lives,” says Anand, the inaugural holder of the Subra Suresh Faculty Fellow and an assistant professor of chemistry at Iowa State.
+“The common theme in my research is making diagnostics accessible for people in order to improve their lives,” says Anand, the Carlyle G. Caldwell Endowed Chair in Chemistry, inaugural holder of the Subra Suresh Faculty Fellow and assistant professor of chemistry at Iowa State.

 It’s what pushes Anand – and hundreds other faculty researchers across campus – to pursue innovations that promise to transform the world.
 Indeed, it’s their passion that fueled thousands of donors’ generosity to the Forever True, For Iowa State campaign, enabling the campaign to surpass its $1.5 billion goal.

 For instance, when many of her students had to quarantine while awaiting COVID-19 test results, interrupting their studies and research, Anand went to work developing an inexpensive home diagnostic test.
 Designed to detect COVID-19 proteins in saliva, Anand’s test can provide reliable results within an hour.